SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 Certificate Management Protocol (CMP) and Certificate Management over CMS (CMC) are both similar to SCEP structurally, but handle different aspects of digital certificates.
 SCEP and EST mainly cover the enrollment and issuance of certificates, while CMP and CMC mainly cover certificate management, including revocation, status, and request.

-SecureW2’s JoinNow solutions employ the SCEP gateway to distribute certificates, and the Management Portal allows you to manage issued certificates accordingly.
-The whole certificate process can be managed easily from anywhere.
+The SecureW2 JoinNow Platform employs the SCEP gateway to distribute certificates, and the Management Portal allows you to manage issued certificates accordingly.
+Organizations can manage the whole certificate process easily from anywhere.

 How to Configure SCEP with SecureW2